THE YEARLY READER

 While one owner bowed out from total disappointment, another in Detroit could taste his first championship after decades of frustration.
 After reaching, and losing, the World Series over his first two years as boss of the Detroit Tigers in 1908-09, Frank Navin helplessly watched over the next 25 years as his team remained competitively silent—a decent team, yet never a front-runner.

-It had become a race of sorts for Navin, whose health problems were of such concern that doctors advised him to sell the club and take it easy five years earlier.
+It had become a race of sorts for Navin, whose health problems were of such concern that, five years earlier, doctors had advised him to sell the club and take it easy.
 A quiet yet stern individual, Navin insisted he wouldn’t relax, that he would “stick around” until his Tigers won it all.

 Detroit came close in 1934, returning to the Series but losing again, in seven games to the St. Louis Cardinals.
 But the Tigers had such a solid balance of youth and experience, it would be a tough chore for anyone to keep them from repeating as AL champs in 1935.
 Sure enough, no one could.